raubana/AttackOfTheMimics/readme.txt

 ================================================================================

 The mechanics have to complete a set of tasks in order to win.
 Naturally, they must also survive.
-They can also win by killing all of the mimics.
+They can also win by killing all of the mimics, but this is very risky.

 The mechanics have a set of useful tools: